If everyone owns social media, then no one owns social media.

 Does PR have to own social?
 No. Always and never are two words to always remember never to use.

 Is PR well-suited to champion social?
-In many case, yes.
+In many cases, yes.
 Every organization is unique, will have different approaches, goals and measures of success.

 But in terms of social media leadership, everyone is not the answer.